DataBooster/DbWebApi/README.md

 ```
 *According to this, you can control the order of properties in JSON Serialization by this sort of lazy way.*
 Notes:
-If you don't have any item in the "inTvpCategories", but you still want to execute the stored procedure dbo.usp_UpdateCategories with an empty table-value, please remove the whole "inTvpCategories" parameter from the JSON request as below:
+If you don't have any item in the "inTvpCategories", but you still want to execute the stored procedure dbo.usp_UpdateCategories with an empty table-value, please remove the whole "inTvpCategories" parameter from the JSON payload as below:
 ``` JSON
 {
     "inGroupID": 108